Plumsail/forms-docs/SharePoint/how-to/forms-for-groups.rst

  :local:
  :depth: 1

-Routing based on SharePoint groups
+Routing based on SharePoint security groups
 --------------------------------------------------
 This is the easiest option to customize forms for a user group.
 All you need to do is to create a new :doc:`Form Set <../designer/form-sets>`, and select which groups will be redirected to it: